-- The College recognises the need to provide appropriate training for staff involved in the implementation of this duty. - College staff undertook face to face Prevent training delivered by the South-East HE Regional Prevent Co-ordinator in November 2021 and will complete this training again in Autumn 2023. - The Assistant Principal and the wider safeguarding team regularly undertake additional training to understand the Government rationale for Prevent and the channels for further action and referral. - The College works with external partners to ensure that appropriate training programmes are delivered to staff and INSET has been led by the Prevent Regional HE/FE Co-ordinator for SE England. - Staff Training programmes will ensure that the following learning outcomes are addressed:

-- All staff should understand the process and policies in place when vulnerability has been identified. - All staff are aware of the internal referral systems if they have a concern. - All staff should know when to make a Prevent referral. - All staff should know how and where to get additional advice and support.
+- The College recognises the need to provide appropriate training for staff involved in the implementation of this duty. - College staff undertake Prevent training on an annual basis including online and face to face training. - The Assistant Principal and the wider safeguarding team regularly undertake additional training to understand the Government rationale for Prevent and the channels for further action and referral. - Staff Training programmes will ensure that the following learning outcomes are addressed: - All staff should understand the nature of the threat from violent extremism and how this may impact directly or indirectly on the College. - All staff should understand the process and policies in place when vulnerability has been identified. - All staff are aware of the internal referral systems if they have a concern. - All staff should know when to make a Prevent referral. - All staff should know how and where to get additional advice and support.